JoshuaDoshua/wp-kritter-calendar/README.md

+> About this plugin
+>
+> This plugin is intended for developers.
+It requires ACF Pro and, while some defaults have been setup, typically requires some template coding setup & filters.

 # Kritter Calendar Events

-> Requires ACF Pro

 ## Important Reference Links